Fire Service demands N9bn to fight disasters - Vanguard News

 He added that the Federal Fire Service, as one of the Security Agencies of government, shall be provided with the necessary tools required to secure National Assets and Critical Infrastructure, “thus enhancing economic growth of our Nation.”

-Also, Permanent Secretary, Ministry of Interior, Georgina Ehuriah, urged the staff members to redouble their efforts.
+Also, Permanent Secretary Ministry of Interior, Georgina Ehuriah, urged the staff to redouble their efforts.

+Buhari on new cabinet: I’ll never appoint ‘strangers’ again(Opens in a new browser tab)

 “I want to seize this opportunity to urge the men and women of the service to use this auspicious occasion to rededicate themselves to hard work, commitment in order to ensure improved service to Nigerians in the area of fire prevention, firefighting and the safe guard of lives and property.